LuxIT: A Luxembourgish Instruction Tuning Dataset from Monolingual Seed Data: LuxIT

 Before the generation phase, we implement a set of heuristic filters to remove low-quality samples.
-We retain only articles containing a minimum of 750 characters.
-For Wikipedia articles, we specifically exclude list articles, disambiguation pages, and any pages still marked as stubs.
-For RTL news articles, we verify that each article is written in Luxembourgish and apply additional filters, including boilerplate removal and semantic format filtering, which identifies keywords indicating a non-prose structure.
-This filtering process yields 16\,558 Wikipedia articles and 100\,340 RTL news articles.
+We retain only articles containing at least 750 characters.
+For Wikipedia articles, we exclude list articles, disambiguation pages, and pages marked as stubs.
+We filter out all non-Luxembourgish RTL news articles based on the language tags provided directly by RTL and apply additional filters, including boilerplate removal and semantic format filtering, which identifies keywords indicating a non-prose structure.
+This filtering process yields 16,558 Wikipedia articles and 100,340 RTL news articles.